 What if your dietary needs change and the diet you selected no longer works for you?

 No worries!
 You can change your diet type at any time by visiting Settings->My Meal Plan.

 If you need help or have questions, click on “Chat with Specialist” in the lower right-hand corner or email us at support at real plans dot com.

-**Mobile app users: Click select or change your diet type to learn how to select your diet type and food exclusions from our mobile app.**
+**Mobile app users: Click here to learn how to select your diet type and food exclusions from our mobile app.**